t-wy/discord_bot_public/README.md

 - On platform that only allows alphabetical names, this bot may be named "Tsukasa Kiryu".
 (The name of the character in the bot's thumbnail.)
 - Notice that text commands are supported by the default prefix `mb#` (the original name "Misc Bot") or by tagging the bot before the command.
   - Therefore `mb#help` can be used like `/help` to display the command list.
+- If the bot has access to messages in the channel:
   - The public guess for guessing games can be done simply by replying to the "question" with your answer.
-(Given that the bot has the access to read messages in that channel)
+  - Messages can be deleted by the caller via the ❌ emoji.
 - Due to Discord's cache mechanism, the "Question Audio/Image" link in guessing games only remain available when the bot can access the channel (so that the question can be backed up completely).